All-American Bitch: Background and release

 Olivia Rodrigo and Dan Nigro wrote "All-American Bitch".

 Olivia Rodrigo's debut studio album, Sour (2021), was released in May 2021, following which she took a break from songwriting for six months.
 She conceived the follow-up album, Guts (2023), at the age of 19, while experiencing "lots of confusion, mistakes, awkwardness & good old fashioned teen angst".
 Sours producer, Dan Nigro, returned to produce every track on it.
 Rodrigo listened to one of her favorite bands, Rage Against the Machine, on the way to studio sessions.
 She wrote over 100 songs with Nigro, and included the more rock-oriented tracks on the album because they drew a bigger reaction from Rodrigo's audiences during live shows.

 Rodrigo and Nigro had completed two disparate sets of songs for Guts, some that were fun and uptempo and others that were serious.
 Nigro wondered how to "bridge this together", worried that the two halves sounded too different from each other.
 Rodrigo conceived the idea for a song titled "All-American Bitch" while reading the titular essay in Joan Didion's 1968 book Slouching Towards Bethlehem, wherein one of the runaway hippies describes his mother as an "all-American bitch", later reflecting: "I was like, 'Wow, that's so cool.'
 It's such a provocative set of words."
 After the song was written on a piano, Nigro was thrilled and envisioned it as the album's opening track.
 It was turned into a rock song with a live band.
 Rodrigo lost her voice after screaming for 15 minutes in Nigro's garage, which he layered to create what he described as a "choir of screams" for the song.
 She viewed it as one of her best-written songs and believed it captured repressed feelings she had wanted to express since the age of 15.
 Rodrigo had always experienced emotional turmoil over her rage and dissatisfaction, which she could not express as she felt pressured to portray gratitude, and she struggled wanting to be the "perfect American girl" but not always feeling that way.

 Rodrigo announced the album title on June 26, 2023, and its lead single, "Vampire", was released four days later.
 On August 1, 2023, she revealed Guts tracklist, which featured "All-American Bitch" as the first track.
 The song became available for digital download on the album, which was released on September 8, 2023.
 A rehearsal video accompanied its release, in which Rodrigo sports a shirt with a picture of Fiona Apple.
-Upon the album's release, a popular TikTok video compared the chorus of "All-American Bitch" to Miley Cyrus's 2008 single "Start All Over".